Search results

 Voices from Within: A decade of questions racing through the minds of war surgeons in the Middle East and North Africa

-… levels of human suffering and brought entire health-care systems to the brink of collapse, just … in close proximity to front lines or other dangers.
-This report tells the stories of …
+… levels of human suffering and brought entire health-care systems to the brink of collapse, just … in to try to prevent the collapse of the health-care systems and fill the gaps if the …

 Article